Carrifran Wildwood: Etymology

 'Carrifran' is thought to at least be Cumbric in the final syllable, likely denoting a raven; nearby features support this.
 With 'caer' translating to fort, 'Caer-y-fran' is frequently suggested, translating to 'Fort of the Raven'.

 Other information

-The book, The Carrifran Wildwood Story: Ecological Restoration from the Grass Roots, written by Myrtle and Philip Ashmole, who were central in the wildwood's development, was published in 2009 and details the history of the project from its inception to future outlook.
+The book, The Carrifran Wildwood Story: Ecological Restoration from the Grass Roots, written by Myrtle and Philip Ashmole, who were central in the wildwood's development, was published in 2009 and details the history of the project from its inception to 2009.

-The 'Survivor Rowan', a remnant Sorbus aucuparia tree, one of the few remaining trees in the glen prior to restoration, was voted Scotland's Tree of the Year in 2020, an award given to exceptional trees nominated by the public.
-It competed as a finalist in the 'European Tree of the Year' competition for 2021, placing 11th.
+The 'Survivor Tree', a remnant Sorbus aucuparia (Rowan) tree, one of the few remaining trees in the glen prior to restoration, was voted Scotland's Tree of the Year in 2020, an award given to exceptional trees nominated by the public.
+It competed as a finalist in the European Tree of the Year competition for 2021, placing 11th.